kristianwiklund/RFLinkGateway/readme.md

 | RFLINK_LOG_FILE | Path to the log file (file appender) | /var/log/RFLinkGateway.log |

-Then, the configuration of the gateway itself can be defined in the JSON configuration file:
+Then, the configuration of the gateway itself can be defined in the JSON configuration file.
+**NOTE: Modifications were done.
+The parameter 'rflink_direct_output_params' no longer exists.
+It is now replaced by 'rflink_output_params_processing'.
+Please, pay attention to the updated configuration file below**

 ```json
 {